tckmn/xscast/README.md

 ## xscast

-Dependencies: `ffmpeg convert xwininfo xinput dzen2`
+**xscast** is a tool for creating mini-screencasts of a terminal or other window.
+It displays a bar on top of the terminal (with dzen2) that shows keys as you press them, and it outputs an animated GIF.

-To install all deps on Arch (some may already be installed):
+Dependencies: `ffmpeg convert xwininfo xinput dzen2`.
+To install all dependencies on Arch (some may already be installed):

     # pacman -S ffmpeg imagemagick xorg-utils xorg-server-utils dzen2